-This was the question Dr. Williams was asking when he discovered Mobius Conveyor, a new medical dictation software that works on any computer operating system.
-Conveyor converts your iPhone into a Universal Documentation Device that transfers your exact words to any EMR system, from any location.
+Dr. Williams was asking this question when he discovered Mobius Conveyor, the new medical dictation software that works on any computer operating system.
+Conveyor converts your iPhone into a Universal Documentation Device that transfers your exact words to any EMR system from any location.

-“My Dragon Medical software license was going to expire and I needed to make a change,” Dr. Williams explained.
+“My Dragon Medical software license was going to expire, and I needed to make a change,” Dr. Williams explained.
 “I wanted to simplify my life and be able to have my Mac, which I use for everyday things, also be my work computer.
-It’s a pain to carry around two laptops with two chargers and constantly be toggling back and forth.”
+It’s a pain to carry around two laptops with two chargers and constantly toggle back and forth.”

-As Dr. Williams was searching for his next option, he found Conveyor and signed up for the beta phase.
+As Dr. Williams searched for his next option, he found Conveyor and decided to try it.
 “I’ve used Conveyor for the last five months,” he told me, “and I’ve been very pleased with it.
 I’m so happy I can do medical dictations on my Mac.
 Now I can keep my whole life on my Mac.
-It has really streamlined things.”
+It has streamlined things.”

 Mobius Conveyor in practice

-I asked Dr. Williams how he uses Conveyor in the office, and he helped me paint a picture.
+I asked Dr. Williams how he uses Conveyor in the office.
 In addition to loving that he now has a medical dictation software for Macs, he shared three benefits that stood out.

 1. Your smartphone replaces a dictaphone or handset

-“Every day I see patients in the office and I create a consultation note by dictating findings into their chart,” Dr. Williams told me.
+“Every day, I see patients in the office and create a consultation note by dictating findings into their chart,” Dr. Williams told me.

-“Having the mobile aspect is so incredibly convenient as opposed to a handset.
-We carry our phones everywhere we go, so they’re always right in front of you.
-Unlike a dictation handset, we don’t have to plug it in and tote it around with us.”
+“Having the mobile aspect is incredibly convenient as opposed to a handset.
+We carry our phones everywhere, so they’re always right in front of us.
+Unlike a dictation handset, we don’t have to plug it in and tote it around.”